 Resources for Higher Education

 - Materials to support studies to pass the 5652 Praxis Computer Science exam.
-Email dogrady at usmd dot edu to request access which are on Canvas and can be shared for your use in your programs.
+Email dogrady at usmd dot edu to request access to the materials which are on Canvas and can be shared for use in your programs.